AllStarLink/Allmon3/README.md

 This will direct people to the Allmon3 index directly.

+Note: The file `/etc/allmon3/apache.conf` is NOT a configuration file that is preserved/managed across upgrades as it is only an example.
+All site-local customizations of Apache should be stored in `/etc/apache/conf-available/allmon3.conf` which is never touched by the installer package or the `make install` process.

 ### Important Web Log Performance Consideration

 As a "modern" web application, Allmon3 makes *extensive* use of AJAX callbacks